Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dicke-state preparation : Results and Discussion

-Figure~\ref{fig:fid-evolution} illustrates the time dependence of the state fidelity $\mathcal{F}(t)$ for both $W$- and genuine Dicke states.
+Fig.~\ref{fig:fid-evolution} illustrates the time dependence of the state fidelity $\mathcal{F}(t)$ for both $W$- and genuine Dicke states.
 For the $a$-excitation Dicke state $|D^{N}_a\rangle$, the dynamical evolution starts from the Hamming-weight-$a$ product state in Eq.~\eqref{init_state}; therefore, the initial value of the target-state fidelity is $\mathcal{F}_{t=0}=\uber{N}{a}^{-1}$.
-The fidelity has a rather complex time dependence before it reaches unity at $t=T_{\textrm{min}}$.
+The fidelity has a rather complex time dependence -- this being a consequence of the rapidly-varying control field $B(t)$ (cf. Fig.~\ref{fig:TimeDepCtrl}) -- before reaching a value very close to unity at $t=T_{\textrm{min}}$.

 In our numerical optimal-control calculations we utilize $M=15$ harmonics in the truncated Fourier expansion of Eq.~\eqref{PulseParameters}.
 Regarding the dependence of the obtained results on $M$, the following remark can be made.
 It transpires from our numerical calculations that the obtained results depend on $M$ only in an implicit fashion.
-To be more specific, a sufficiently large value of $M$ -- i.e. a large enough number of harmonics in the expansion of the control field [cf. Eq.~\eqref{PulseParameters}] -- is necessary for high-fidelity realizations of Dicke states; in particular, the states $|D^{N}_a\rangle$ that correspond to larger values of $N$ and $a$ cannot be successfully engineered if $M$ is too small.
-However, provided that $M$ is chosen to be sufficiently large (as is the case for $M=15$ that we use in the problem under consideration), the actual minimal state-engineering times for different Dicke states do not show any dependence on $M$.
-This speaks in favor of the robustness of our dCRAB-based optimal-control approach.
+To be more specific, a sufficiently large value of $M$ -- i.e., a large enough number of harmonics in the expansion of the control field [cf. Eq.~\eqref{PulseParameters}] -- is necessary for high-fidelity realizations of Dicke states; in particular, the states $|D^{N}_a\rangle$ that correspond to larger values of $N$ and $a$ cannot be successfully engineered if $M$ is too small.
+However, provided that $M$ is chosen to be sufficiently large (as is the case for $M=15$ in the problem under consideration), the actual minimal state-engineering times for different Dicke states do not show any dependence on $M$.